Price ceiling

 While price ceilings are often imposed by governments, there are also price ceilings that are implemented by non-governmental organizations such as companies, such as the practice of resale price maintenance.
 With resale price maintenance, a manufacturer and its distributors agree that the distributors will sell the manufacturer's product at certain prices (resale price maintenance), at or below a price ceiling (maximum resale price maintenance) or at or above a price floor.

+Support

+Isabella Weber and her colleagues argue for price caps to combat sellers' inflation.

+Paul Krugman changed his mind and expressed interest in adding price caps to the toolkit to fight inflation.